Celebrancy

 Celebrancy is a profession founded in Australia in 1973 by the then Australian attorney-general Lionel Murphy.
 The aim of the celebrancy program was to authorise persons to officiate at secular ceremonies of substance, meaning and dignity mainly for non-church people.
 Up until this point legal marriages were reserved only to clergy or officers of the Births, Deaths & Marriages registry office.
-These appointed persons, referred to in the Marriage Act of Australia as "authorised celebrants", create & conduct weddings, funerals, namings, house dedications, coming of age and other life ceremonies for those who do not wish to be married or have other ceremonies in a church or registry office.
+These appointed persons, referred to in the Marriage Act of Australia as "authorised celebrants", create and conduct weddings, funerals, namings, house dedications, coming of age and other life ceremonies for those who do not wish to be married or have other ceremonies in a church or registry office.

 Early history

 A senator, attorney-general and High Court Justice of Australia, Lionel Murphy was the founder of modern celebrancy.
 He had a very clear ideal that secular people were entitled to ceremonies of equal meaning, dignity and substance as those enjoyed by religious people.
 Murphy's vision, more carefully articulated as the program progressed, included training standards and a limit on the number of celebrants to be registered.
 Celebrants were to be mentored (later trained) to the highest standard.
 They were only to be appointed when there was an actual demand.
 The deeper meaning of the Murphy ideal was to improve the individual psychologically, and the community socially and culturally through ceremonies.

 Celebrancy, celebrants and their ceremonies were clearly distinguished from past practice by Murphy's reforms: